Equity Banque Commerciale du Congo: Branches

 As of May 2015, PBD maintained 15 networked service branches.
 At that time, EGHL planned to increase the branch list to 30.
-As of August 2018, the bank's branch list had increased to 41.This number further increased to 74 branches as of December 2020.
+As of August 2018, the bank's branch list had increased to 41.
+This number further increased to 74 branches as of December 2020.
 As of May 2022, EquityBCDC maintained 74 brick and mortar branches and over 7,400 banking agents throughout the country.

 Rebranding

 In July 2018, nearly three years since the acquisition by EGHL, Procredit Bank re-branded to Equity Bank Congo, to reflect the prevailing shareholding.
 In December 2020, following the issuance of approval from DRC government regulators, EGHL began the process of merging EBC and BCDC to form EquityBCDC.

 On 30 December 2020, Equity Group Holdings received regulatory approval from the DRC to merge Equity Bank Congo (EBC) and Banque Commerciale du Congo (BCDC) to form a new bank EquityBCDC.

 As of December 2020, according to The EastAfrican, EquityBCDC had total assets in excess of US$2.5 billion and a total of 74 bank branches.
 At that time its customer base was nearly one million clients.

-In February 2021, the bank announced its new identity following the merger into EquityBCDC, with a balance sheet of $2.7 Billion and a financial lending ability of up to $40 million to a single customer.
-As of May 2021, according to Business Daily Africa, the merged bank EquityBCDC was the second-largest in DRC with an asset base of $3 billion (Ksh322 billion).
-Equity Group Holdings Limited held a 77.5 percent share and the remainder held by IFC (International Finance Corporation), the government of DRC and other minority shareholders.
+In February 2021, the bank announced its new identity following the merger into EquityBCDC, with a balance sheet of $2.7 billion and a financial lending ability of up to $40 million to a single customer.
+As of May 2021, according to Business Daily Africa, the merged bank EquityBCDC was the second-largest in DRC, with an asset base of $3 billion (Ksh322 billion).
+Equity Group Holdings Limited held a 77.5 percent share and the remainder was held by IFC (International Finance Corporation), the government of DRC and other minority shareholders.